-Over 28 years, Kelly dedicated his efforts to veterinary and infectious disease epidemiology, surveillance, food safety, food defense, One Health, and research of military relevance.
-After veterinary school, Kelly entered private practice in Blackwell, OK until joining military service (1989).
+Over 30 years, Dr. Vest dedicated his efforts to veterinary and infectious disease epidemiology, surveillance, food safety, food defense, One Health, and research of military relevance.
+After veterinary school, Dr. Vest entered private practice in Blackwell, OK until joining military service (1989).
 During his 20 year military career, he provided food safety, public health, and animal medical care for the military and military working dogs.
 He has served in overseas environments restoring essential public health services in the aftermath of disasters, providing humanitarian civic and preventive medicine support in host nations, and ensuring food and water safety and security for military forces.

 His expertise is in public health; zoonotic and infectious disease epidemiology; food safety, security and defense; One Health concepts; and disease surveillance.
-The military utilized Kelly as an infectious disease analyst providing strategic threat assessments to senior military policymakers and planners.
-Furthermore, Kelly has been involved in studies defining the epidemiology of respiratory and zoonotic diseases and has vast experience in international settings such as Honduras, Panama, and Japan.
+The military utilized Dr. Vest as an infectious disease analyst providing strategic threat assessments to senior military policymakers and planners.
+Furthermore, Dr. Vest has been involved in studies defining the epidemiology of respiratory and zoonotic diseases and has vast experience in international settings such as Honduras, Panama, and Japan.